questocat/PhpStorm-Theme/README.md

 # phpstorm-theme
-:sparkling_heart: A very beautiful phpStorm color scheme
+:sparkling_heart: Some very beautiful phpStorm color scheme

 ## Installation ##
 - Place the `SpaceBlack.icls` and `ArtisanSpace.icls` file in your phpStorm folder paths are given below.